esphome/esphome-docs/esphomeyaml/components/sensor/index.rst

    -  **alpha**: The forget factor/alpha value of the filter.
    -  **send_every**: How often a sensor value should be pushed out.

+-  **throttle**: Throttle the incoming values.
+When this filter gets an incoming value, it checks if the last value passed out of this filter is at least the value of this filter old.
+If it is not older than the configured value, the value is not passed forward.

+-  **delta**: This filter stores the last value passed through this filter and only passes incoming values through if the absolute difference is greater than the configured value.
+For example if a value of 1.0 first comes in, it's passed on.
+If the delta filter is configured with a value of 5, it will now not pass on an incoming value of 2.0, only values that are at least 6.0 big or -4.0.

+-  **unique**: This filter has no parameter and does one very simple thing: It only passes forward values if they are different from the last one that got through the pipeline.

+-  **or**: Pass forward a value with the first child filter that returns.
+Above example will only pass forward values that are *either* at least 1s old or are if the absolute difference is at least 5.0.

+-  **and**: Similar to or.
+Only pass on a value if all child filters pass.

 -  **lambda**: Perform a simple mathematical operation over the sensor values.
 The input value is ``x`` and the result of the lambda is used